endiaoekoe/trident-java-docs/versioned_docs/version-0.4.0/tutorial-extras/resources.md

 ##   getCanDelegatedMaxSize

-in Stake2.0, query the amount of delegatable resources share of the specified resource type for an address, the unit is sun.
+in Stake2.0, query the amount of delegatable resources shared of the specified resource type for an address, the unit is sun.

 ####  Usage